 - Achieve a cumulative GPA of at least 3.0 or

 Students who receive the HOPE Access Grant will receive the award for each semester until they have attempted 24 semester hours.
-If students meet the HOPE Lottery Scholarship renewal criteria listed above then their award will convert to the HOPE Lottery Scholarship.
+If students meet the HOPE Scholarship renewal criteria listed above then their award will convert to the HOPE Scholarship.

 A: You should never drop a course without talking to the financial aid office at your institution.
 Your full-time (12+ hours) or part-time (6-11 hours) enrollment status, as of the institution's census date, is the enrollment status you must maintain throughout the semester.
-Dropping a course(s) without a documented medical or personal reason may cause you to permanently lose your HOPE Lottery Scholarship eligibility.
+Dropping a course(s) without a documented medical or personal reason may cause you to permanently lose your HOPE Scholarship eligibility.